The men push the Toboggan in Madeira down the hills towards Funchal

 Where can you ride the Madeira toboggan?

-When you arrive, you can purchase your tickets andΒ join the queue.
+Upon arrival, you can purchase your tickets and join the queue.
 This might be the most significant downside, as riding the toboggan in Madeira is popular!
-The line sometimes starts at Nossa Senhora doΒ Monte Church ( a minute walk) on busy days.
-Depending on the time of year and day, you mightΒ have to wait a whileΒ (2 hours can be normal…).
-Please remember that all the toboggans and staff slide down butΒ must also come back up!
-The sledges are placed onto trucks to be transported back to Monte, and the team will take a bus back up.
-This isΒ a timely process, but one that’s been mastered.
-Waiting is, unfortunately, part of the game, butΒ well worth it!
-There are toilets also in the waiting area, and you can purchase something to eat and drink nearby.
+The line sometimes starts at Nossa Senhora do Monte Church (a minute’s walk) on busy days.
+Depending on the time of year and day, you may have to wait a while (2 hours is not uncommon).

 The Funchal toboggan route map